Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

     return router;
   }

+  /**
+   * A Method that sets up the "create note route" and sets the handleCreateNote method as its handler */ private void registerCreateNote(Router router) { Route createNoteRequest = router.post("/create");
+    createNoteRequest.handler(this::handleCreateNote);
+  }

+  /**
-  // A method that gets called when the "create note route" is called private void handleCreateNote(RoutingContext ctx) {
+   * A method that gets called when the "create note route" is called */ private void handleCreateNote(RoutingContext ctx) {
     JWTData userData = ctx.get("jwt_data");
     CreateNoteRequest noteRequest = RestFunctions.getJsonBodyAsClass(ctx, CreateNoteRequest.class);